The Well set to reopen soon

 “I am not sure if we will be able to make that date,” Culpepper said.

-City commissioners imposed a 65-day closure on The Well in April, which was effective April 22.
+City commissioners imposed a 65-day closure on The Well in April which expires next week.

 City officials and law enforcement say Brunswick’s downtown area has been much safer and easier to manage for the Brunswick Police Department since the closure, while the Urbana-Perry Park neighborhood has seen an increase in calls to police — primarily regarding suspicious persons.